I was lonely... and feeling like my relationship was doomed

-I came from a childhood where I never saw my Dad sober, and he was with more women, than I ever saw him hug my mom- who he was married to.
+I came from a childhood where I never saw my Dad sober, and constantly sleeping with other women, even though he was married to my Mom.

-I also needed to accept that Nelson works with coworkers he’s slept with, have had relationships with.
-I know that most of the men he’s around are divorced, well on their way to it or are hooker’s guys.
+I also needed to accept that Nelson works with coworkers he’s previously slept with, and has had relationships with.
+I know that most of the men he’s around are divorced, well on their way to it, or are hooker’s guys.

-Nelson and I are a very strong couple, but starting back to his old job, as a bartender.. really shook our foundation- we were about to find out how strong we were, or we’re not...
+Nelson and I are a very strong couple, but starting back to his old job, as a bartender really shook our foundation.
+Embarking on it, we were about to find out how strong we were, or weren’t...

 I remember when I was moving in with Nelson, how painful it was to find old uniform shirts from his bar in a women’s small, lingerie, and handfuls of numbers from different women scattered around the room, under dressers and bookshelves.
 I had just had a baby, my breasts were leaking, I was wearing a diaper full of blood..
 I was the heaviest I have ever been and I felt so inadequate, ugly, fat and exactly the opposite of what Nelson deserves.

 We worked through it, I never went to the restaurant/ bar for his friend’s birthdays because I felt like he was too embarrassed to take me- which deep down I know it was true.

 “If you’d like to go back to the bar, Nelson, I’ll support your decision.
 I don’t like it, and it’s really hard for me, and I’m struggling with it, but I will support you.
 I know this is you, and I truly want you to be happy.”
 I knew from the faces and reactions of people finding out he was going back, that this would be hard..
 I just never realized how hard it would be.

 I don’t get to see him often, maybe for an hour before he starts his shift, and this week he has one day off that we will spend grocery shopping/ fitting in appointments.